justmarkham/DAT3/README.md

 ## Class 3: Base Python

-* Homework discussion: Any questions about Git/GitHub?
+* Any questions about Git/GitHub?
+* Discuss the [course project](project.md).
 What's one thing you learned from reviewing student projects?
 * Why are we programming?
 Why are we using Python?
 * Base Python lesson ([code](code/03_base_python_class.py))